wwu-pi/tutorials/lectures/acse/510_setting_up_the_dev_environment.md

 title: Manually setting up the Development Environment
 ---

-**Please note:** As of summer 2017, we will provide Docker images for your convenience.
+**Please note:** Starting with the lecture in summer 2017, we will provide Docker images for your convenience.
 This page describes the old, manual installation process.
-Please visit the [current instructions of setting up the development environment based on docker](010_setting_up_environment_with_docker.html).
+Please visit the [current instructions of setting up the development environment based on Docker](010_setting_up_environment_with_docker.html).

 ## Contents